 Whether you are chasing your dreams all the way to the Olympics, or hitting the pool for the occasional swim, dealing with chlorine is something we all work with.

-Here’s the swimmer’s guide to protecting your hair from chlorine, both before you get in the water and after.
+Here’s the swimmer’s guide to protecting your hair from chlorine, both before and after your swim.

 The easiest way to get chlorine out of your hair is to limit the amount that gets in there in the first place.